-Nick Rees has worked with John Leach at Muchelney Pottery near Langport, Somerset since 1972.
-The continuing success of the Mulchelney classic range owes much to Nick's deft hand, critical eye and skills in managing the firing of the three-chambered, wood-fired kiln.
+Nick Rees, master potter works at Muchelney Pottery with John Leach and has been his right hand man since 1972.
+The continuing success of the Muchelney classic range owes much to Nick's deft hand, critical eye and skills in managing the firing of the three-chambered, wood fired kiln.

-Many of these individual pots have subtle alteration, are segmented faceted or fluted to accentuate the form.
+Many of Nick Rees’ individual pots have subtle alteration, are segmented faceted or fluted to accentuate the form.
 Often gently spiralling around the pot, these alterations produce added movement and dimension to the pot's form.
-Nick uses both stoneware and porcelain, the inspiration is obvious but the touch is soft and refined.